-- Parents' and guardians' attention will be drawn to the School E-safety Policy in newsletters, the school brochure and will be made available on the school website - Parents and carers will from time to time be provided with additional information on E-safety such as parent workshops. - The school will ask all new parents to sign the parent /pupil agreement when they register their child with the school. - In instances where the school has concerns about a child's home access to computers or online technologies including incidences of: Cyber-Bullying, meeting strangers, accessing inappropriate content such as video games above the recommended age certificate, the Child Protection Policy will be referred to and concerns dealt with in accordance with its procedures.
+- Parents' and guardians' attention will be drawn to the School E-safety Policy in newsletters and will be made available on the school website. - Parents' will be directed to useful information on the school website, including CEOP, PEGI rating system, Netaware and Parentinfo from NSPCC. - Parents and carers will from time to time be provided with additional information on E-safety such as parent workshops. - The school will ask all new parents to sign the parent /pupil agreement when they register their child with the school. - In instances where the school has concerns about a child's home access to computers or online technologies including incidences of: Cyber-Bullying, meeting strangers, accessing inappropriate content such as video games above the recommended age certificate, the Child Protection Policy will be referred to and concerns dealt with in accordance with its procedures.